Trademark law

 A trademark is a sign that must be protected and trademark protection must be done from the moment you think about creating a trademark, until you decide to never use the trademark again.

-Our attorneys carry out prior right searches in France, but also abroad if necessary, and analyze them in order to allow you to register a sign that does not infringe on the prior rights of third parties.
+Our lawyers carry out prior art searches for you in France, and also abroad if necessary, and analyze them to enable you to file a sign that does not infringe the prior rights of third parties.

-The second reflex is to register a valid trademark, i.e a distinctive and legal sign.
-Our firm advises you in the choice of your sign in order to avoid that an action for cancellation of the trademark is brought against your mark.
+The second reflex to have is to register a valid trademark, i.e. a sign that is distinctive and lawful.
+Our firm will advise you in the choice of your sign to avoid a trademark cancellation action being brought against your trademark.

 Monitor deadlines